 Implementation of smokefree legislation in England:

-Guidance from The National Institute for Health and Clinical Excellence.
-April 2007
+Guidance from the National Institute for Health and Care Excellence (NICE)